MTA Subways and Buses

 Reduced-fare customers may also take advantage of MetroCard discounts:

-Put $5 or more on your Pay-Per-Ride MetroCard and receive a 5 percent bonus.
-For example, a $20 purchase gives you $21 on your card.
+Put $5.50 or more on your Pay-Per-Ride MetroCard and receive an 5 percent bonus.
 You get an automatic free transfer between subway and bus, or between buses.

 7-Day Unlimited Ride MetroCard